 Pop in and take a look around today - no need to book an appointment.
 For more information call 01733 311 080 or email email@example.com

-We have specialist tables and chairs for the childrne to sit around together, supported by their keyperson or buddy as they develop their independence by serving their own lunch and pouring their own drinks.
+We have low tables and chairs for the children to sit around together, supported by their key person or buddy as they develop their independence by serving their own lunch and pouring their own drinks.

-Sleeping arrangementsThose children who need to sleep, go upstairs to our sensory room, ensuring a restful sleep away from children who are still in active play.
+Sleeping arrangementsThose children who need to sleep ensuring a restful sleep away from children who are still in active play.

 All children have individual sleep mats with their own personal bed linen, all provided by the nursery.